-1. Use of Funds (ESEA section 4203(a)(2)): Describe how the SEA will use funds received under the 21st Century Community Learning Centers program, including funds reserved for State-level activities.
+Use of Funds (ESEA section 4203(a)(2)): Describe how the SEA will use funds received under the 21st Century Community Learning Centers program, including funds reserved for State-level activities.

 Arizona's Title IV, Part B (21st CCLC) program supports student participants in meeting the State's rigorous academic standards.
 Funded programs are designed to align with State and school goals and specifically assist targeted students in their school day learning objectives.
-Sub-grantees design CCLC services to address issues identified in their needs assessment that can impact student success and target identified students who are struggling to meet academic expectations, including those in foster care, who are homeless, migrant and English Language Learners and those who are served through Title I, including equitable consultation for private school students where those schools fall within the regular service attendance area of the individually funded communities.
+Sub-grantees design CCLC services to address issues identified in their needs assessment that can impact student success and target identified students who are struggling to meet academic expectations, including those in foster care, who are homeless, migrant and English Language Learners and those who are served through Title I, including equitable consultation with tribal representatives when LEAs with 21st CCLC programs are within 50 miles of a tribe's council chambers or are located outside this area but have more than 30 Native students from one of more Arizona tribes and equitable consultation and private school students where those schools fall within the regular service attendance area of the individually funded communities.